-The Small Business Administration (SBA) Debt Relief Program is part of the Coronavirus Aid, Relief, and Economic Security - CARES Act and is intended to help small businesses cope with the challenges they face during the COVID-19 crisis.
+The Small Business Administration (SBA) Debt Relief Program is part of the Coronavirus Aid, Relief, and Economic Security - CARES Act and is intended to help small businesses cope with the challenges they face during the Coronavirus (COVID-19) pandemic.
 The program provides immediate financial relief to businesses with new and existing non-disaster SBA loans.

 The SBA Debt Relief Program provides small businesses with eligible SBA loans with immediate relief from loan payments.
-Under the program, the SBA will automatically pay all loan payments, including principal, interest, and fees for six months.
+Under the program, the SBA will automatically pay all loan payments, including principal, interest, and fees for six months only.

 Other Relief Programs: